webdev23/shelix/README.md

 ¤-------¤------¤-------------¤-----------¤-------------¤
 ```

-To run the associated action, right arrow or Enter.
+To run the associated action, `right arrow` or `Enter`.

-To open a script for editing, press Ctrl + Shift + right arrow
+To open a script for editing, press `Ctrl + Shift + right arrow`

-To insert a file content into a pane that has a running Helix instance, use Ctrl + right arrow.
+To insert a file content into a pane that has a running Helix instance, use `Ctrl + right arrow`.

+Using links to direcctories, Shelix can be used as file explorer.

 </details>